 - 2 medium red beets

-- 450 grams chevre
+- 450 grams goat cheese (chevre)

-- 12-15 leaves Basil (2 Tbsp chopped + 5 Leaves)
+- 12-15 leaves Basil 2 tablespoon chopped + 5 Leaves

 - 1 head garlic

-- Zest of 1 lemon
+- 1 lemon zest

-- Pinch of salt and pepper
+- Pinch salt and pepper

-No. 1 | Preheat oven to 400°.
+- Preheat oven to 400°.
 Cut the top off of a head of garlic, drizzle with olive oil, salt and pepper.
 Wrap in foil and roast in oven for 25-30 minutes.
 Remove and allow to cool.

-No. 2 | Trim and clean the beets with a brush, place in a pot with water until just submerged.
+- Trim and clean the beets with a brush, place in a pot with water until just submerged.
 Cover the pot and boil the beets for 30-40 minutes, or until fork tender.
 Drain the water and allow to the beets to cool.

-No. 3 | Place the chèvre, chopped basil, garlic, and lemon zest in a food processor and whip until well combined.
+- Place the chèvre, chopped basil, garlic, and lemon zest in a food processor and whip until well combined.
 Taste and season with salt and pepper.
 Set aside.

-No. 4 | Once the beets have cooled, peel them and slice into 1/8″ rounds.
+- No. 4 | Once the beets have cooled, peel them and slice into ⅛" rounds.

-No. 5 | Line a terrine or loaf pan with parchment paper.
+- Line a terrine or loaf pan with parchment paper.
 Gently arrange 4 slices of beet and 5 basil leaves on the bottom of the dish.
 Dollop a small amount of whipped cheese mixture on each basil leaf to hold them down.
-Dollop additional 3-4 tbsp of cheese mixture and carefully spread over the first layer.
+Dollop additional 3-4 tablespoon of cheese mixture and carefully spread over the first layer.

-No. 6 | Place 6-8 slices of beets on top of cheese.
-Dollop 3-4 tbsp of chèvre and spread evenly over beets.
+- Place 6-8 slices of beets on top of cheese.
+Dollop 3-4 tablespoon of chèvre and spread evenly over beets.
 Repeat this until all cheese is gone.
 Top the terrine with extra parchment, place a weight on top and refrigerate overnight.